 History of 25 Auto (ACP) Ammunition

 The .25 ACP has been primarily chambered in small, inexpensive firearms that were intended for concealed carry, most typically in a pocket or small handbag.
 There are several advantages to the .25 ACP as a concealed carry pistol.
 The small size of the pistol makes concealment in a variety of situations and locations much easier than with larger handguns.
-The centerfire primer makes the .25 ACP more reliable than the .22 caliber cartridges that are chambered in similar sized pistols.
-The .25ACP has a plethora of self defense loads that are built to maximize bullet expansion and penetration.
+Even the smallest 9mm pistols are larger than the standrd size .25 ACP.
+The centerfire primer makes the .25 ACP more reliable than the .22 LR caliber cartridges that are chambered in similar sized pistols.
+The .25ACP has a plethora of self defense loads that are built to maximize bullet expansion and penetration like the JHP.
 The technological and design advancements have made the .25 ACP worthy of consideration in the self defense category.

 The .25 ACP cartridge has been offered in a variety of firearms.
 There are several revolvers that have been built for the .25 ACP.
 Most are antiques of Belgian and Italian manufacture with an occasional sighting on internet firearms auction sites.
 One of the most unique pistols designed to fire the .25 ACP was the Lercker.
 It was a fully automatic, blowback pistol that had a 20 round magazine and fired at a rate of 1200 rounds per minute.
 Although never in wide scale production, this pistol casts the .25 ACP as a personal defense cartridge in a whole new light.